by-student-2017/ElaStic/README.md

 > Computer Physics Communications **184**, 1861 (2013).
 > [DOI link](https://exciting-code.org/elastic/)

+### Disclaimer
-The matrices generated here may not reproduce the exact results from the publication.
-They are intended for educational and conceptual purposes, and future researchers are encouraged to refine and validate the model.
+The matrices generated are based on a simplified theoretical model and may differ from those presented in the original ElaStic publication.
+They are intended for educational and conceptual purposes.
+Future researchers are encouraged to refine and validate the model.

 ### Purpose